 Regional Managing Partner

 Alberto was brought on board by LATAM, one of the leading airlines in Latin America, as a Sales Supervisor, where his relentless commitment and leadership saw him being promoted to the Head of Sales for Paraguay.
 His accomplishments did not go unnoticed, and he was soon an invaluable member of LATAM’s International Sales team.
-Alberto was subsequently appointed as the General Manager of AeroSur Airlines of Bolivia, where he implemented innovative sales strategies and operational efficiencies that greatly contributed to the airline’s growth and profitability.
+Alberto was subsequently appointed as the General Manager of AeroSur Airlines of Bolivia, where he implemented innovative sales strategies and operational efficiencies that greatly contributed to the airline’s growth and profitability in the ever-changing Latin American aviation landscape.

 He was later named Regional Manager for Línea Aérea Amaszonas or Amaszonas, more popularly known among the masses as Amas, where he excelled in coordinating operations across diverse geographical zones.
 Alberto was consequently promoted to Executive President of Amaszonas Paraguay, which has since then rebranded as Paranair.
 Under his leadership, the airline achieved remarkable milestones, including fleet expansion and increased international routes.
 Alberto now also serves as the Executive Director of AldaReps Aviation, a company that provides charter aircraft and ground handling services.